kinderp/zibaldone/README.md

 All bugs must be reproduced BEFORE and AFTER the `update`.

-If the test is in a AFTER (update) state, I can pass to BEFORE (update) state using:
+If the test is in a AFTER (update) state, I can pass to BEFORE (update) state using: `downgrade -t host.bla.bla`

-`downgrade -t host.bla.bla`
+In short:

 0. Check how to document these different situations using Orestis' guide (paragraph Reproducing a bug)
 1. Reproduce a bug in just a single machine (I'm hypothesizing to be in AFTER state).